quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-25-is-the-magic-café-going-to-disappear.md

 Code: [Link](https://github.com/quantifiedmagic/Blog-Analysis-Notebooks/tree/master/analysis/is-the-magic-cafe-going-to-disappear)

-# Post frequency over time
+# Posts, Posts, and more Posts

 ![The Magic Cafe](/assets/posts/is-the-magic-cafe-dying/magic-cafe-time.png){: width="500" }

 There you have it.
 The number of posts is dropping year after year, starting in 2008.
 Why did it begin declining in 2008?
 The housing crisis?
 Competition from other magic communities ranging from Reddit to Theory11?
 Who knows.
 Given the drop in the number of posts, it is unsurprising that special guests stopped in 2016.
 Why would guests appear if there is no one to speak to?
 There are other online magic communities (e.g., [Genii Magazine's forum](https://forums.geniimagazine.com/)), and many have been around as long as The Magic Café.
 Therefore, competition may not be the only reason.

-# Post frequency over time by subforum
+# Post frequency and Magic Genre

- Are all communities declining at similar rates?
-I find that the distribution (shape) of the decline varies subforum-to-subforum.
-For instance, has the mentalism subforum (Penny for your thoughts) combated the max exodus better than the card magic subforum (The workers)?
+Are all magic genres (e.g., cards, mentalisim, etc.) declining at similar rates?
+I find that the distribution (shape) of the decline varies genre-to-genre.
+For instance, has mentalism (the "Penny for your thoughts" page) combated the max exodus better than the card magic group (The workers)?
 See the figures below:

 ![The Magic Cafe](/assets/posts/is-the-magic-cafe-dying/workers-time.png){: width="500" }

 "The workers" (card magic) subforum's decline started in 2004, much earlier than the overall decline of the Café (which began in 2008).
 This finding is intriguing.
 I tried to look at posts around that time to see what happened but could not gather anything quickly.
 Did the moderation methods change?
 Did the forum become saturated such that searching for old posts replaced the need to post new ones?
-I don't know.

 ![The Magic Cafe](/assets/posts/is-the-magic-cafe-dying/mental-time.png){: width="500" }

-The shape of the decline for the mentalism subforum is much different from card magic.
+In contrast, the shape of the decline for the mentalism subforum is much different than card magic.
 The decline better matches the overall distribution, with a drop in posts starting in 2007.

 ![The Magic Cafe](/assets/posts/is-the-magic-cafe-dying/bus-time.png){: width="500" }

 The "Tricky Business" subforum (which "talk(s) about the business side of magic") also declined over time.
 It did see a substantial resurgence in 2011 (which also appeared for the previous two communities, albeit much smaller).
 But, now averages only a few posts each day.

-# Number of Unique Users per Year
+Overall, while the rate is not entirely the same for each genre, one this is for sure, all parts of The Magic Café forums are declining.

+# Are users leaving or posting less often?

 ![The Magic Cafe](/assets/posts/is-the-magic-cafe-dying/nunique_users.png){: width="500" }